hapax/hapax.github.io/assets/simple-physics.md

 (b) Consider two fair coin flips, $s$ and $s'$.
 	Show that $ss' = +1$ with probability $1/2$ and $ss' = -1$ with
 	probability $1/2$.
 	Conclude that, on average, $ss'$ vanishes.
+(More carefully: if I add up the results of many experiments and divide by the number of experiments, the answer will tend towards $0$.)
 	</span>

 <span style="padding-left: 20px; display:block">
-(c) Combining the last two arguments, conclude that after $n$ coin flips, you tend to spread a distance $\sqrt{n}$ around the origin, with $x \sim \sqrt{n}$.
+(c) Combining the last two arguments, argue that after $n$ coin flips, you tend to spread a distance $\sqrt{n}$ around the origin, with $x \sim \sqrt{n}$.
 </span>